 - It requires highly specialized laborers to design.

 - They are more complex than beam bridges for designing.

-The roadway is hung using a metal cable that connects the two towers and is secured by anchors at each end of the bridge.
+The roadway is hung using a metal cable that connects the two towers which are secured by anchors at each end of the bridge.

 In addition to the deck slab, the truss system also features with the truss system just below the deck that helps to stiffen and position the deck to reduce the tendency to block the passage.

-When the load is applied to a suspension bridge, compression occurs in the deck slab and then travels to ropes, cables, or chains to transfer compression to the towers.
+When the load is applied to a suspension bridge, compression occurs in the deck slab, then ropes, cables, or chains to transfer compression to the towers.

 Forces on Suspension bridges: